 Cot Valley is a magical place that feels a world away from the hustle of modern life.
 This beautiful valley even has its own micro-climate.
 As you walk down towards the V of blue sea enclosed by the valley walls, a stream winds it way beside the road, through sub-tropical plants and past ancient tin workings, towards the sheltered waters of Porth Nanven Cove.

-This unusual beach, roughly half a mile from the village of St Just on the Penwith peninsula and Cape Cornwall, holds a secret of its own.
+This unusual beach, roughly half a mile from St Just on the Penwith peninsula and Cape Cornwall, holds a secret of its own.

 Porth Nanven is also known as the ‘Dinosaur Egg Beach’ because it is covered in ovoid boulders of all sizes.
 These rounded stones were of course formed by the relentless power of the sea.
 By years of pounding in the rough Atlantic waters but this process did not occur yesterday.
 These stones were smoothed by a prehistoric ocean around the same time that the first modern humans were making their way out of Africa to Europe, some 120,000 years ago.

 When I first visited this beach a mere 10 years ago at first I didn’t notice that there was anything particularly usual about it, after all in Cornwall we have all been witness to the power of water to smooth and change the face of the rocks of our coastline.

 It was only when I noticed that these egg shaped stones were in fact coming from the cliff face that I became a bit confused by the geology.
 My first thought was that they were the terminal moraine left by a glacier but I had never heard of such a thing in Cornwall.
 I went home and did a little research.

 Porth Nanven beach has in fact what is known as a ‘raised beach’ formed sometime since the last ice age.
 Also known as a ‘marine terrace’, this raised beach was originally formed during the last ‘inter-glacial highstand’, a period of raised sea levels caused by melting of the ice sheets.